-Saudi Price for Ties With Israel Is Palestinian State: Saudi Royal
+Saudi Price for Ties With Israel is Palestinian State: Saudi Royal

 Prince Turki al-Faisal was apparently responding to US President Donald Trump who said on Wednesday he expected Saudi Arabia to join a deal announced last week by Israel and the United Arab Emirates to normalize diplomatic ties.

 The UAE is only the third Arab state in more than 70 years to forge full relations with Israel.
-Under the US-brokered deal, Israel shelved parts of the West Bank.
+Under the US-brokered deal, Israel shelved plans to annex settlements in the West Bank, which Palestinians seek as part of a future state.

 The UAE said Israel‘s commitment had kept alive the possibility of a two-state solution to the Israeli-Palestinian conflict.